-This course involves the study of individual human behavior.
-Topics include learning, intelligence, personality, patterns of behavior, growth and development, interpersonal relationships, and social issues.
+This course involves the systematic study of individual human behavior and experience.
+The purpose of this course is to introduce the student to the content, terminology, methodology, and application of the discipline.
+This survey course contains an introduction followed by four units based on the physiological, cognitive, behavioral, and affective domains of psychology.
+Topics include learning, intelligence, patterns of behavior, growth and development, interpersonal relationships, human sexuality, gender, and social issues.